invenia/blog/_posts/2021-01-22-navigating-first-internship.md

 if you're looking for tips on the application process.

-Hopefully the advice that follows in this post will give you some insight that helps you make a strong impression in the first few weeks of your internship.
+Hopefully the advice that follows in this post will give you some insight that helps you make a strong impression throughout the course of your internship.
 Some more technical subjects or toolkits will be mentioned for the sake of example, but we won't get into the details of these in this post.
 There are plenty of online resources that provide